goodbuddyo/sumner20190529/README.md

 1 - remove the last &lt;div class="four columns"> ... &lt;/div>

-2 - change the other 2 divs in that row to "six columns"
+2 - change the other 2 divs in that row to "six columns" and  nest another row div  under the h2 containing a five col div (for the image)  and a seven col div (for the text)

 3 - copy the &lt;p style="padding:20px 0 0 0;" class="center">&lt;mg>...&lt;/p> from the top hero area and paste below each of the lower 5 media-box &lt;h2> tags